-The actions of the Cities of Bellingham and Vancouver are most similar to the Olympia's Home Fund proposal and have served as an excellent source of information about this effort and approach to addressing homelessness.
+The actions of the Cities of Bellingham and Vancouver are most similar to the Olympia's local Home Fund proposal and have served as an excellent source of information about this effort and approach to addressing homelessness.
+The chart below contrasts these three cities by total population, homeless count, projected total Home Ffund revenues and the projected costs per capita.
+While the revenues are not exactly proportionate to needs identified by the respective homeless counts or the individual costs per capita, this comparison is useful for consideration of a Home Fund as a new- fiscal tool:

-Municipal Housing Levy Comparisons City Homeless City Pop County Pop Count Fund Amount Cost Per Capita Cost Per PIT Bellingham 84,850 212,540 720 \$21,000,000 \$247 \$29,167 Vancouver 173,500 461,000 688 \$42,000,000 \$242 \$61,047 Olympia 51,600 272,690 586 \$16,000,000 \$310 \$27,304

-Affordable housing, workforce housing, transitional housing, permanent supportive housing, emergency shelter, and day center are all part of the full spectrum of affordable housing and services needed in our region to respond to and prevent homelessness and its impacts.
-Resources are limited for these services and facilities while the need for these services is high, thus resources must be allocated in a well coordinated and strategic manner to have the maximum benefit.
+Municipal Housing Levy Comparisons - 2016 PIT PIT City Homeless City Pop County Pop Count Fund Amount Cost Per Capita Cost Per PIT Bellingham 84,850 212,540 720 \$21,000,000 \$247 \$29,167 Vancouver 173,500 461,000 688 \$42,000,000 \$242 \$61,047 Olympia 51,600 272,690 586 \$16,000,000 \$310 \$27,304 homelessness and its impacts.
+Resources are limited for these services and facilities while the need for these services is high, thus resources must be allocated in a well-coordinated and strategic manner to have the maximum benefit...
 Funds from the Olympia Home Fund will be targeted at services and facilities designed to serve the most vulnerable in our community whose income is less than 50% of the area median income.

+Affordable housing, workforce housing, transitional housing, permanent supportive housing, emergency shelter, and day center are all part of the full spectrum of affordable housing and services needed in our region to respond to and prevent